September 4, 2023

 And in the search field, enter _TAG_ASSISTANT.
 Once you find that cookie, click it and hit DELETE on your keyboard.

 Refresh the page.
-This is the last resort and I hope that it helped you.
+This is the last resort, and I hope that it helps you.

 How to turn off Google Tag Manager preview mode: Final words

-There are 3 ways for the widget/badge to appear:
+There are three ways for the widget/badge to appear:

 - The referrer is tagassistant.google.com